landlab/landlab/docs/getting_started.rst

 We do this operation on the next line.
 Finally, on the last line of the loop we calculate elevation changes (by multiplying ``dzdt`` by time-step size) and update the elevations of the interior nodes.

-The following commands oepn a new figure window and show an image of the terrain after 50,000 years of hillslope diffusion:
+The following commands open a new figure window and show an image of the terrain after 50,000 years of hillslope diffusion:

->>> figure()
+>>> figure('elev_50ka')
 >>> imshow_node_grid(mg, z, cmap='jet', grid_units=['m','m'])
 >>> show()